band/foobar1/labNotes.md

 - re-installed Obsidian Git
    but I still do not see how to set up anything; like, where are the settings?

+   - OK, so i need to actually turn it on (doh!)
+   - and it says "git:ready" in the bottom bar

+ - now what?

+ - OK, once enabled I found the setup options.
+So let us see what happens.
+(Maybe restart Obsidian first?)
+ - Yay! that all worked.
+And seems to work.